TakeTours > Latin America > Bolivia > 15-Day Bolivia, Titicaca Lake, Uyuni Salt Lake, Cuzco and Machupicchu Tour from La Paz in, Lima out

 Ollantaytambo was a very important agricultural, military, and religious center during the time of the Inca Empire.
 It is considered a masterpiece of Inca architecture.
 The main section includes 17 imposing terraces leading up to a fortress.
 At the top there is an impressive 10-niche wall and Sun Gate, as well as a monolithic Sun Temple consisting of six enormous pink granite boulders.

-Day 13: Ollantaytambo - Santa Teresa - Santa Maria - Aguas Calientes (129 km)
+Day 12: Ollantaytambo - Abra Malag - Santa Maria - Santa Teresa - Aguas Calientes (180 km)

-Standard Hotel: Bomelias 3* Backpacker Class/Gringo Bill 3* Tourist Class in Aguas Calientes or similar
+Standard Hotel: Bomelias 3* Hostel for Backpacker Class/Gringo Bill 3* Hotel for Tourist Class in Aguas Calientes or similar

-Deluxe Hotel: Casa de Sol 4* First Class/ Sumaq 5* Luxury Class in Aguas Calientes or similar
+Deluxe Hotel: Gringo Bill 3* Hotel for First Class/ Sumaq 5* Hotel for Luxury Class in Aguas Calientes or similar

 Breakfast: Included|Lunch: Excluded|Dinner: Excluded